essdot/shimlib/README.md

 ## Contributing

-As mentioned above, this is a personal project so contributions are not expected, but submit a pull request if you like.
+Further contributions/contributors are not expected, but submit a pull request if you like.

 # License